 Pets and Leases

-Texas does not have any specific pet laws.
+Before signing a lease, you should read and understand the landlord's pet policy.
+Texas does not have any specific tenant pet laws.
 Landlords can create their own rules for pets and put them in your lease.
-The lease will either:
+The lease might:

 - Completely prohibit pets;